lgc13/LucasCosta_portfolio/wiki/cheat-sheet.md

-git log # find previous commits and their commit_id s git revert commit_id # revert changes made by that commit_id git merge —abort # aborts the merge (which has conflicts) git checkout origin/master -- filename.txt # reverts files back to how it is in that branch (origin/master in this case) git checkout origin/master filename # reverts file back to how it is in master
+git log # find previous commits and their commit_id s git revert commit_id # revert changes made by that commit_id git merge —abort # aborts the merge (which has conflicts) git checkout origin/master filename # reverts file back to how it is in master
 ```